What is Lateral Flow Testing?

 If you have Covid symptoms then you should self-isolate as per current guidance, even if you tested negative.
 Please also inform your line manager/HR department.

 The test can be disposed of in normal household waste.

 I have a query – who shall I contact?

-If you require further clarification, please contact the SELDOC Medical Directors, Dr Adnan Ali or Dr Kevin Barnett, in the first instance.
+If you require further clarification, please contact the SELDOC Medical Director, Dr Adnan Ali, in the first instance.